+Both the Returning Officer and Electoral Registration Officer will be able to advise you how the register is laid out.
-Parish council elections > England > Candidates > Independent candidates > Part 2a of 6 form is properly subscribed.
-You must ensure that you keep the electoral register secure and, once you have finished with it, ensure that it is securely destroyed.

-1.62 Each elector may not subscribe more nomination forms than there are vacancies.
+- 1.71 You will be entitled to a free copy of the electoral register for the parish area or parish ward you are contesting, as appropriate.
+You should use it to ensure that your nomination form is properly subscribed.
+You must ensure that you keep the electoral register secure and, once you have finished with it, ensure that it is securely destroyed. - 1.72 Each elector may not subscribe more nomination forms than there are vacancies.
 For example, if there are two vacancies in a parish ward, an elector may subscribe up to two candidates' nomination forms in that ward; if three candidates submit nomination forms subscribed by the same person, the two that were submitted first will be accepted, but the third will be invalid.
-You should therefore always enquire, before asking a subscriber to sign your form, if they have already signed someone else's.

-1.63 If a nomination form contains more than two subscribers' signatures, only the first two will be accepted.
-If either of the subscribers is invalid, the Returning Officer must hold the nomination form invalid, regardless of whether the form contains more than two.

-1.64 Nomination forms should not be altered once they are subscribed.
+You should therefore always enquire, before asking a subscriber to sign your form, if they have already signed someone else's. - 1.73 If a nomination form contains more than two subscribers' signatures, only the first two will be accepted.
+If either of the subscribers is invalid, the Returning Officer must hold the nomination form invalid, regardless of whether the form contains more than two. - 1.74 Nomination forms should not be altered once they are subscribed.
 All of your details should be completed before you invite anyone to subscribe your nomination.
-Once the Returning Officer has formally accepted a nomination form, signatures cannot be withdrawn.

-1.65 When collecting subscriber information, you should point out what the information will be used for, how personal data will be processed and kept secure.
+Once the Returning Officer has formally accepted a nomination form, signatures cannot be withdrawn. - 1.75 When collecting subscriber information, you should point out what the information will be used for, how personal data will be processed and kept secure.
 The lawful basis to collect the information in this form is that it is necessary for the performance of a task carried out in the public interest and exercise of official authority as set out in Representation of the People Act 1983 and associated regulations.
 You should also explain that the information will be shared with the Returning Officer.
-For further information on data protection and processing you should refer to the Returning Officer's privacy notice on their website.
+For further information on data protection and processing you should refer to the Returning Officers privacy notice on their website.

 Data protection legislation applies to the processing of all personal data.

+Please contact the Information

+Commissioner's

-Please contact the Information Commissioner's Office for further information about how the General Data Protection Regulation affects you.
+Office for further information about how the General Data Protection

+Regulation affects you.